lopezdsr/sql-query/sqlref/sql_reference.template.md

 |2018|2      |400   |
 <!--table-caption title="Query result for example 'rollup sales data on quarter by year basis, a yearly basis and a grand total'"-->

-A CUBE grouping is an extension to the *group by* clause that produces a result set that contains all the rows of a ROLLUP aggregation and, in addition, grouping sets that do not represent a subtotal or grand total.
+A CUBE grouping is an extension to the *group by* clause that produces a result set that contains all the rows of a ROLLUP aggregation and in addition, grouping sets that do not represent a subtotal or grand total.
 A `GROUPY BY COL1, COL2 WITH CUBE` generates the following grouping sets:
 **(COL1, COL2)**, **(COL1)**, **(COL2)**, **()**.
 The **N** elements of a CUBE convert to **2\*\*N** (2 to the power N) grouping sets.